-Taking nutritional Chamomile supplements can benefit Rosai-Dorfman disease patients on Methotrexate cancer treatment.
-But avoid Chamomile supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Chamomile can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Chamomile when at genetic risk of cancer due to mutation of gene RAD51B.
+Taking Chamomile extracts or nutritional supplements may benefit Primary Small Cell Bladder Cancer patients on Doxorubicin treatment over Olive nutritional supplements.
+But Chamomile supplements or Chamomile extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Horseradish.
+Similarly, taking nutritional supplements Chamomile may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene NRAS over Shiitake Mushroom.
+But avoid nutritional supplements Chamomile when at genetic risk of cancer due to mutation of gene MEN1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Chamomile.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Small Cell Bladder Cancer or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Chamomile.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Chamomile?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene RAD51B the same as due to mutation of gene KIT?
-Are the implications of Testicular Germ Cell Tumors same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment with Ifosfamide or Methotrexate?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Chamomile extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene NRAS the same as due to mutation of gene MEN1?
+Are the implications of Primary Small Cell Bladder Cancer the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Doxorubicin?